 Availability of diet data

 We found support for our hypothesis that data availability may be reflected in what information is considered in stock assessments.
 When we grouped assessment scores by the availability of an on-site stomach contents lab, we saw higher scores for the inclusion of diet and predation interactions into stock assessments in those science centers that had long histories of supporting research on trophic interactions (Alaska and Northeast, Figure 3).
-A score of 2 or above for diet occurred in 2 assessments coming out of fisheries science centers without diet labs and 23 assessments from centers with diet labs.
-For predation, 22 assessments had scores of 2 or above from centers with diet labs.
-Only four assessments from centers without diet labs had scores of 2 or above for predation.
-However, even in centers with diet labs, quantitative incorporation of predation in assessment models was rare (X out of Y assessments).
+A score of 2 or above for diet occurred in 2 assessments coming out of fisheries science centers without stomach contents labs and 23 assessments from centers with stomach contents labs.
+For predation, 22 assessments had scores of 2 or above from centers with stomach contents labs.
+Only four assessments from centers without stomach contents labs had scores of 2 or above for predation.
+However, even in centers with stomach contents labs, quantitative incorporation of predation in assessment models was rare (X out of Y assessments).